 In the follow-up to the acclaimed series debut The Missing American, PI Emma Djan investigates the death of a Ghanaian fashion icon and social media celebrity, Lady Araba.

 Almost a year later, Dele approaches Emma Djan, who has finally started to settle in as the only female PI at her agency.
-To solve Lady Araba’s murder, Emma must not only go on an undercover mission that dredges up trauma from her past, but navigate a long list of suspects with solid alibis.
+To solve Lady Araba’s murder, Emma must not only go on an undercover mission that dredges up trauma from her past, but navigate a long list of suspects with strong motives.
 Emma quickly discovers that they are all willing to lie for each other—and that one may still be willing to kill.

 About the Author

 Kwei Quartey is a crime fiction writer and retired physician based in Pasadena, California.
 Quartey was born in Ghana, West Africa, to a Ghanaian father and a Black American mother, both of whom were lecturers at the University of Ghana.
 His novel Wife of the Gods made the Los Angeles Times bestseller list in 2009.
 He has two mystery series set in Ghana: the Detective Inspector Darko Dawson investigations and the Emma Djan investigations.
 Follow him on Instagram @crimefictionwithkweiquartey or connect

 Praise for Sleep Well, My Lady